kenta-shimizu/httpjava8/README.md

 ## Introduction

 This library is template of Java8+ only Http Server.
-Use for create simple API HTTP Server.
+Use to create simple API HTTP Server.

 ## for HTTP Server